-- serial (basestring) The serial number of the token - so pin The Security Officer PIN
+- serial (basestring) The serial number of the token (exact) - so_pin (basestring) The Security Officer PIN

 Returns The number of SO PINs set. (usually 1)

 '''

 privacyidea.lib.token.set_pin_user(serial, user_pin, user=None)

 '''

 This sets the user pin of a token.
 This just stores the information of the user pin for (e.g. an eTokenNG, Smartcard) in the database